Lix08/CSA-MP3-Pd5/frq-solutions/Q2/README.md

 ## Prior expereiences that helped...
-- i have done similar questions in the class but i forgotte them
+ - I have done similar questions in the class but i forgotte them

 ## What I leraned by doing this question...
--i leraned how to team score after game
+ - I leraned how to team score after game